dannyjwarren/sample-r-to-pg-connection/README.md

 Sample ODBC connection method from R to PostgreSQL using DBI package.

 - Prerequisite is to have the Postgres ODBC drivers installed
-- Note Postgres port is usually 5432, however WDFW production Aurora server is 5433
+- Note Postgres port is usually 5432, however port number can vary depending on the server configurtion